daq-tools/kotori/README.rst

 Kotori DAQ is a multi-channel, multi-protocol data acquisition and graphing toolkit based on InfluxDB_, Grafana_ and Twisted_.

-It is a convenient component for building test benches addressing different aspects of collecting and storing sensor data from testing setups.
-It has two audiences in mind.
+It is a convenient component for building telemetry solutions and test benches.
+It addresses different aspects of collecting and storing sensor data from a multitude of data sources.
+The framework design has two audiences in mind.

 For users
 ---------
-Interactively create data sinks, add decoding- and mapping-rules and finally store data points into InfluxDB_, a leading open-source time series database suitable for realtime analytics and sensor data storage.
+Interactively create data sinks, add decoding- and mapping-rules and finally store data points into InfluxDB_, a leading open source time series database suitable for realtime analytics and sensor data storage.

-Interactively build realtime dashboards to visualize time series with Grafana_, an open source, feature rich metrics dashboard and graph editor.
+Interactively build realtime dashboards to visualize time series data with Grafana_, an open source, feature rich metrics dashboard and graph editor.